dergroncki/parse_ft_gfx_xml/Readme.md

 Retrieve the tags of one or more FactoryTalk View Display(s) by running parse_gfx_xml from the command line with the path to the xml-files as argument (in this case "c:\temp"):

 > parse_gfx_xml c:\temp

+You will find the windows exe-file here: parse_ft_gfx_xml/public/
 ```

 You can run the tool with cargo as well: